Theodore Levin U.S. Courthouse

 Detroit, MI 48226-2700

-Parking and Public Transportation The Detroit People Mover's Michigan Ave. and Fort/Cass stations are a block away from the courthouse.
-Parking meters are available on the far side of Fort Street, but street parking is prohibited next to the courthouse on all sides.
-Numerous parking lots and structures in the area offer public parking for $8 to $10 per day.
+The Detroit People Mover's Michigan Ave. and Fort/Cass stations [nongovernment sites] are a block away from the courthouse.
+Street parking along all sides of the courthouse is prohibited, but parking meters are available on the far side of Fort Street.
+Numerous parking lots and structures in the area offer public parking for $8–10 per day.

-- Business Center – UPS, FedEx, and USPS drop-boxes are located on the first floor.
+- Business Center – first floor; access to UPS, FedEx, and U.S. Postal Service drop-boxes

-The building also features several ornamental bas-relief sculptural groupings created by noted Detroit architectural modeler Corrado Joseph Parducci.
+The building also features several ornamental bas-relief sculptural groupings created by noted Detroit architectural modeler Corrado Joseph Parducci [nongovernment site].
 Parducci designed the sculptural panels and medallions to depict various agencies and activities of the federal government at the time.

-On May 1, 1995, the courthouse was designated the Theodore Levin United States Courthouse.
-Appointed to the Federal bench in 1946 by President Harry Truman, Theodore Levin served on the U.S. District Court for the Eastern District of Michigan until his death in 1970.
-From 1959 to 1967, he was the Chief Judge of that court.
-His nephews are Sen. Carl Levin (MI) and Rep. Sander Levin (MI).
+On May 1, 1995, the courthouse was named for the Honorable Theodore Levin [nongovernment site], appointed to the federal bench in 1946 by President Harry Truman.
+Levin sat on the U.S. District Court, Eastern District of Michigan, until his death in 1970, serving as Chief Judge from 1959 to 1967.
+His nephews are the former Senator Carl Levin and Representative Sander Levin, both of Michigan.